Skip to main contentSkip to footer

 Attention to detail is essential for resistance management

 Applied correctly, glyphosate as a non-selective herbicide can deliver very high levels of weed control.
 As such, it has become one of farmers’ most trusted weed management tools.
 However, experience around the world shows that glyphosate is not invincible, weeds can develop resistance to it.
+Download our guide for information on reducing those resistance risks.

 In 2021, the Weed Resistance Action Group (WRAG) published updated guidelines to minimise the risk of glyphosate resistance developing in the UK.
 This booklet guide builds on their recommendations and Bayer’s expertise with Roundup (glyphosate) products to give farmers and agronomists an effective framework to ensure the long-term efficacy of glyphosate.